hartwigmedical/platinum/README.md

 Once the input FASTQ is in GCS you define a JSON configuration in the following format.

 Notes:
-- Reference in this context is our internal terminology for the blood or normal sample.
+- Reference in this context is our internal terminology for the "normal" sample (which acts as "non-tumor reference" to the tumor sample).
 - The first part of the path is the bucket, with no `gs://` prefix.